Empirical mathematics in Australian Indigenous Smoke Telegraphy

 \subsection{Systems, networks, and graphs}

-With its heterogeneous physical and intangible elements, smoke telegraphy is understood as a non-conventional system of systems, evanescent yet robust, impermanent but of great antiquity, a sparse yet clustered, shifting, intermittent network, a graph without fixed nodes and edges.
+With its heterogeneous physical and intellectual elements, smoke telegraphy is understood as a line-of-sight, relayed communication system.
 Subsystems could spring up and operate on an as-needed basis (which by many accounts could be rather often during daylight hours).
-The physical macrosystem over the entire Australian continent and islands consisted of the natural network, the permanent infrastructure of signal hills, headlands and other high points of the landscape.
-Sporadic or mobile local subsystems operated independently, too, away from permanent infrastructure.
-The network was sparsely, weakly, and transiently connected.
-Its strength resided in the supporting knowledge.
+The signal hills, headlands and other high points of the landscape comprised the permanent infrastructure.
+Sporadic or mobile local subsystems operated independently, too.
+As a network or graph, its nodes are not permanently connected like poles-and-wires systems.
+The strength of smoke telegraphy resided in the supporting knowledge.

 These qualities may have sustained its effectiveness and longevity, and the story of smoke telegraphy could serve as a parable for modern systems and networks of many kinds that seem hyperconnected and more dysfunctional (or at least exasperating) than beneficial.
 There is some heavy-weight support for this take: A mathematical result by \cite{May:1972} found that a network that is too richly connected (i.e., with persistent, high connectance) or too strongly connected (i.e., with high average interaction strength of connections) has high probability to become unstable and collapse, and the effect is more dramatic the larger the number of nodes.
 May's result referenced ecosystems, and has been upheld since for engineered, chemical, physiological, economic, and social networks.